kon-drees/sls-ml/README.md

 # Stochastic Local Search Algorithm with Heuristics based on Machine Learning

-This Project implements the SLS WalkAAF algorithm and added Heuristics based on Machine Learning and other Heuristics.
+This Project implements the SLS WalkAAF algorithm and adds Heuristics based on Machine Learning and other Heuristics to find a single stable extension of an Abstract Argumentation Framework (SE-ST).
-This Code base was done for my Bachelor Thesis.
+This Codebase was done for my [Bachelor's Thesis](https://github.com/kon-drees/sls-ml-thesis).

-## Contents